kevinxuez/backend-challenge/README.md

 Reviewed and cleaned up code for readability and maintainability.

 4.
-Added a fully functional review system
+Added a fully functional review system with a Review() model, API endpoints for creating and retrieving reviews, and integration with the Club() and User() models.